MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/index.md

 ### [New-AksEdgeConfig](./new-aksedgeconfig.md)

-Creates the configuration file needed for a new AksEdge deployment on this machine.
+Creates the configuration file needed for a new AKS Edge Essentials deployment on this machine.

 ### [New-AksEdgeDeployment](./new-aksedgedeployment.md)

-Creates a new AksEdge deployment on this machine.
+Creates a new AKS Edge Essentials deployment on this machine.

 ## [New-AksEdgeScaleConfig](./new-aksedgescaleconfig.md)